InADyes/wobula-Avatar-Game/README.md

-# Avatar-Game
+# Avatar-Game by Opera Event (2017)
 A sandbox pet game for twitch streamers and viewers.

 <p>Installation:</p>

-1) From the terminal, start the python http server: 'python simple-cors-server.py' (located in the root directory of a fresh clone)
+1) From the terminal, start the python http server: 'python simple-cors-server.py'
 2) Open index.html from ~/public.

 <p>Controls:</p>